microsoft/bedrock/cluster/azure/README.md

 #### Edit Configuration Values

 Most of the Bedrock deployment environments share a common set of configuration values.
 Listed below are the common set of values and an explanation of what those values are.
-In addition to these common values, environments that have additional variables, those are documented in the specific environments.
+In addition to these common values, environments that have additional variables, check the `variables.tf` file for your template for specifics.

 With the new environment created, edit `environments/azure/<your new cluster name>/terraform.tfvars` and update the variables as needed.